readbeyond/aeneas/docs/source/index.rst

 (when using ``aeneas.tools.execute_task`` as a program).

-The text file, encoded in **UTF-8**, might have one of following three formats:
+The text file, encoded in **UTF-8**, must be one of the following four formats:

 #. **plain**: each text fragment is on a separated line of the file::